-- (a) This Agreement shall be binding upon Employee and Employee's heirs, administrators, representatives, executors, agents, successors and assigns, and shall inure to the benefit of the Company and its subsidiaries, divisions, affiliates, successors and assigns.
-Without limiting the generality of the foregoing, in the event the Company shall merge or consolidate with any other corporation, partnership or business entity, or all or substantially all of the Company's business or assets shall be transferred in any manner to any other corporation, partnership or business entity, then such successor to the Company shall thereupon succeed to, and be subject to, all rights, interests, duties and obligations of, and shall thereafter be deemed for all purposes hereof to be, the "Company" under this Agreement. - (b) Except as set forth in this Section 9 and Section 13, nothing expressed or implied in this Agreement is intended or shall be construed to confer upon or give to any person, other than the parties to this Agreement, any right, remedy or claim under or by reason of this Agreement or of any term, covenant or condition of this Agreement. - 10.
-Amendments: Waivers.
+(a) This Agreement shall be binding upon Employee and Employee's heirs, administrators, representatives, executors, agents, successors and assigns, and shall inure to the benefit of the Company and its subsidiaries, divisions, affiliates, successors and assigns.
+Without limiting the generality of the foregoing, in the event the Company shall merge or consolidate with any other corporation, partnership or business entity, or all or substantially all of the Company shall thereupon succeed to, and be subject to, all rights, interests, duties and obligations of, and shall thereafter be deemed for all purposes hereof to be, the "Company" under this Agreement.

+(b) Except as set forth in this Section 9 and Section 13, nothing expressed or implied in this Agreement is intended or shall be construed to confer upon or give to any person, other than the parties to this Agreement, any right, remedy or claim under or by reason of this Agreement or of any term, covenant or condition of this Agreement.

+10. Amendments; Waivers.
 This Agreement may be amended, modified, superseded, canceled, renewed or extended and the terms or covenants of this Agreement may be waived only by a written instrument executed by the parties to this Agreement or, in the case of a waiver, by the party waiving compliance.
 The failure of any party at any time or times to require performance of any provision of this Agreement shall in no manner affect the right at a later time to enforce the same.
-No waiver by any party of the breach of any term or provision contained in this Agreement, whether by conduct or otherwise, in any one or more instances, shall be deemed to be, or construed as, a further or continuing waiver of any such breach, or a waiver of the breach of any other term or covenant contained in this Agreement. - 11.
-Notice.
+No waiver by any party of the breach of any term or provision contained in this Agreement, whether by conduct or otherwise, in any one or more instances, shall be deemed to be, or construed as, a further or continuing waiver of any such breach, or a waiver of the breach of any other term or covenant contained in this Agreement.

+11. Notice.
 All notices, requests or consents required or permitted under this Agreement shall be made in writing and shall be given to the other party by personal delivery, registered or certified mail (with return receipt), overnight air courier (with receipt signature) or facsimile transmission (with "answerback" confirmation of transmission), sent to such party's addresses or telecopy numbers as are set forth below such party's signature to this Agreement, or such other addresses or telecopy numbers of which the parties have given notice pursuant to this Section 11.
-Each such notice, request or consent shall be deemed effective upon the date of actual receipt, receipt signature or confirmation of transmission, as applicable (or if given by registered or certified mail, upon the earlier of (i) actual receipt or (ii) three (3) days after deposit thereof in the United States mail). - 12.
-Severability.
+Each such notice, request or consent shall be deemed effective upon the date of actual receipt, receipt signature or confirmation of transmission, as applicable (or if given by registered or certified mail, upon the earlier of (i) actual receipt or (ii) three (3) days after deposit thereof in the United States mail).

+12. Severability.
 Any provision of this Agreement that is prohibited or unenforceable in any jurisdiction shall, as to such jurisdiction, be ineffective to the extent of such prohibition or unenforceability without invalidating the remaining provisions hereof, and any such prohibition or unenforceability in any jurisdiction shall not invalidate or render unenforceable such provision in any other jurisdiction.

-13. General Release.
+13. General Release .